 - pelvic inflammatory disease (PID): an infection of a woman’s reproductive organs, often the complication of several kinds of STDs, such as chlamydia and gonorrhea

 These conditions are all linked with some sort of inflammation.
 Inflammation causes swelling, which creates pressure inside the abdomen and results in tenderness.

 Symptoms that go along with abdominal tenderness are:

 Your doctor will take a complete medical history and perform a physical examination.
 They’ll want to know about all the symptoms you have and when they started.
 Your doctor will also want to know what makes your symptoms feel better or worse.

 Parts of the abdomen

 Your doctor can examine the area by touch.
-The region where there’s pain may show an issue with certain organs.
+The region where there’s pain may indicate an issue with certain organs.
 For example:

 Problems with pelvic organs, including the ovaries and fallopian tubes, can also cause right or left lower quadrant tenderness.

 You may need to take the following tests to help determine the cause of abdominal point tenderness: